rickosborne/cascades/md/36-6-3-dinner.md

 "No clue."

 "Five and a half hours.
-Then when the call of fire was made, it took rescue crews another five minutes to get the hatch open.
+Then, when the call of fire was made, it took rescue crews another five minutes to get the hatch open.
 _And they were on the pad._"

 "Okay …"

-"Apollo 13 was three years later and one hundred seventy thousand miles away.
+"Apollo XIII was three years later and one hundred seventy thousand miles away.
 Another three years and Skylab went up, damaged on launch.
 The space program is hard.
 We're pushing as fast as we can, but we don't always get it right."